brookshi/Hitchhiker/doc/howtouse-en.md

 Auto sync Collectio data to all team members.
 Default interval is 30s，you can change in appconfig.json (syncInterval)，or set env variable while installing (HITCHHIKER_SYNC_INTERVAL).

+### Email notification interface

+There is a email notification interface exposed, set it in appconfig.json (mail.custom:true, mail.customApi:{your mail api}) or environment variable: HITCHHIKER_MAIL_CUSTOM = true, HITCHHIKER_MAIL_API='your mail api'.
+Hitchhiker will post {target, subject, content} to the external api.